SirajRafique/The-Language-Hub/README.md

 **1. UX**
 ---------

-I received inspiration for this project from the mini project Love Running and my current part-time work as an English Language Teacher.
+I received Inspiration for this project from the mini project Love Running and my current part-time work as an English Language Teacher.

 The website has been kept simple to allow for enhanced usability; to allow the user to navigate with ease and to quickly find and view the available courses and sign up page.